lucamug/elm-starter/README.md

 `elm-starter` and `elm-todomvc` use `Browser.element`, while `elm-spa-example` use `Browser.application`.

-The setup for these two cases is a bit different. `Browser.application` requires to use `htmlToReinject` (see `Index.elm`) because Elm is wiping out all the content in the body.
+The setup for these two cases is a bit different. `Browser.application` requires to use `htmlToReinjectInBody` (see `Index.elm`) because Elm is wiping out all the content in the body.
 Also the node where Elm attach itself needs to be removed (see `node.remove()` ).

 The working folder of `elm-starter` is `elm-stuff/elm-starter-files`.
 These files are automatically generated and should not be edited directly, unless during some debugging process.

 ## Advanced stuff

+## `htmlToReinjectInHead` and `htmlToReinjectInBody`

+These two functions are used to re-inject some HTML after Puppeteer generated the page.
+This can be useful in several cases:

+* Using `Browser.document` or `Browser.application` (see above).
+* Using Google Tags, Google Analytics or other advanced JavaScript dependencies that should run only once.
+In these cases better not to add these JavaScript snipped during the development, but inject them using `htmlToReinjectInHead` only after the generation of HTML is done.

 ## File generation